 The policy has been developed through a consultation and appeals process.
 In response to appeals, the Alcohol Regulatory and Licensing Authority (ARLA) asked Council to reconsider some clauses of the Provisional Local Alcohol Policy.
 A revised policy was resubmitted to ARLA who has now accepted that changes made are not unreasonable.

-The Policy has been adopted and came into force on 26 April 2017 except the maximum trading hours which comes into force on 26 July 2017.
+The Policy has been adopted and came into force on 26 April 2017 except the maximum trading hours which came into force on 26 July 2017.

 Council has adopted an alcohol ban within the Public Safety Bylaw.
 A 24 hour, seven day a week alcohol ban is in force within the townships of Matamata, Morrinsville, Te Aroha and Waharoa.
 The ban has been in force since 2009.
 In September 2016 Council confirmed the ban will continue and this was a decision supported by the Police and Waikato District Health Board (Population Health).